arduino/docs-content/content/hardware/04.pro/boards/portenta-h7/tutorials/over-the-air-update/content.md

 However, the `Arduino_Portenta_OTA` library also supports **on-the-fly decompression**, where the file is decompressed as it's being downloaded, which can be more efficient for certain use cases.

+You can open this sketch from the Arduino IDE by going to **File > Examples > Arduino_Portenta_OTA > LZSS**.
 The following example shows both methods and allows you to compare their performance:

 ```cpp
 /*